Course Catalogue 2023-2024

 More Information

-• Life and Death in the Wilderness - Skills for Congregational and Communal Life and Leadership
+• Life and Death in the Wilderness - Introduction to Congregational Development

 We will imagine the book of Numbers as a 'dream' (nightmare?) experience that can teach us about the kinds of skills communities and their leaders require to cope with life and death in a risk-filled environment.
 At its promptings we will explore specific congregational leadership issues including, planning, assessing resources, drawing forth, developing and changing volunteer leadership, mission, building vision and making change, recognizing and nurturing what gives a community life, coping with the reality of communal death, and above all, the life and death risk of traveling with the living God.